 Australian Business Number (ABN): 93 646 178 510

 You must apply to use The API.
 You will receive an Access Token for the API which allows your systems to access The API.

 Any software you develop must comply with these Developer Terms.

-We may deny those requests, or revoke access if we believe you are in violation of these Developer Terms in letter or spirit.
+We may deny those requests, or revoke access if we believe you are in violation of these API Developer Terms in letter or spirit.

 You and your system must not violate any aspect of our Acceptable Use Policy

 2.1 You must adhere to the API specification and not intentionally or carelessly send API requests which do not conform to it.
 This would mean that your system would be sending our servers unacceptable traffic.
 Experimenting during initial implementation of the API is fine; but your systems must watch for error codes; in particular the "usage_limit_exceeded" error/message and stop sending requests after that point; until the month ends and your quota is restored.
 Failure to do this may result in our systems automatically blocking your server/s.
 If this occurs, please fix your code and contact us to have your servers unblocked.